vuelify/vite-plugin-pages/README.md

 </template>

 <script lang="ts">
-import { defineComponent } from "vue";
+import { defineComponent } from 'vue';

 export default defineComponent({
   // at run time the layouts will be added and the page will become a
   // a child route of the layout component.
   // If you don't specify this, default.vue will be used
   // If default.vue didn't exist in layout dir, Vue would throw an error
-  layout: "default",
+  layout: 'default',
   setup() {
     return {};
   },